-Most of the time, an abscess is quite close to the surface of the skin and can be removed in a doctor’s office, without going into surgery.
+An abscess is often quite close to the skin's surface and can be removed in a doctor’s office without surgery.
 This is usually done by aspiration (draining the abscess with a needle).

 If the abscess is smaller than 3cm, a needle is used to drain it.
 Larger abscesses are drained using a catheter and done via surgery.
 The wound is usually left open to drain and heal.

-Some mothers find that they have recurrent breast abscess problems if they do not get the lump surgically removed.
-Sometimes the abscess is also too far down into the tissue and will need to be removed under general or local anesthetic with antibiotics.
-This is called an I&D “incision and drainage."
+Some mothers have recurrent breast abscess problems if they do not get the lump surgically removed.
+Sometimes the abscess is too far down into the tissue and must be removed under general or local anesthetic.
+This is called an I&D incision and drainage.

 When going for an I&D, you should always talk to your doctor about getting the incision made on a fold and from the chest wall towards the nipple, not from the nipple area; this is to prevent cutting into the milk ducts and causing damage that could affect milk supply.

-If you are going for an ultrasound (for finding the area of the abscess), it’s always best to drain your breasts as much as possible before the time, so that the tests come out more accurate.
+If you are going for an ultrasound (to find the area of the abscess), it’s always best to drain your breasts as much as possible before the time so that the tests come out more accurately.